top of page

 Aboriginal heritage

-Many of the areas we explore on my Sydney nature and wildlife tours are rich in Aboriginal history.
 As a volunteer site monitor with the Aboriginal Heritage Office, I spend my spare time discovering new sites, helping to preserve them, and making sure they aren’t vandalised.

 Aboriginal paintings and rock carvings are often part of my tours — each with its own story that adds depth to your wildlife encounters.
 Seeing a kangaroo carving etched into stone thousands of years ago, and then spotting kangaroos nearby in the bush, is a reminder that this land’s history runs deep.